Jan 25, 2024

 What Is eCommerce?
 A Complete Guide With Examples

-If you have spent some time surfing the World Wide Web, chances are you have stumbled upon the word eCommerce.
+If you have spent some time surfing the internet, chances are you have stumbled upon the word eCommerce.

 eCommerce stands for electronic commerce and refers to all transactions completed electronically.
 This includes various online tools and activities, from internet banking and electronic wallets to online ticketing and auctions.